Best brokers for beginners in South Africa in 2025

 • We conducted interviews with newcomers who had little to zero trading experience trading.

-• We opened an account and tested the trading platform with our own money.
+• We opened an account and tested the trading platforms with our own money.

 • We looked at how easy and user-friendly it is to open an account for beginners.